marcoalopez/Jupyter4DICe/README.md

 >>> conda install numpy pandas matplotlib scipy jupyter ipython jupyterlab astropy
 ```

-Jupyter notebooks can be launched by open the Anaconda navigator (if you installed Anaconda) and launching the _Jupyter lab_ (preferred option) or the _Jupyter notebook_ or, more quickly, from the terminal (_Anaconda prompt_) typing ``jupyter lab`` or  ``jupyter notebook``.
+Jupyter notebooks can be launched from the terminal (_Anaconda prompt_) typing ``jupyter lab`` or  ``jupyter notebook``.
+Also, by open the Anaconda navigator (if you installed Anaconda) and launching the _Jupyter lab_ or the _Jupyter notebook_.
 Then, you'll see the application opening in your browser.
-If you prefer a standalone application to interact with the notebooks you can install https://code.visualstudio.com/ and add the *Python* and *Jupyter* plug-ins.
+If you prefer a standalone application to interact with the notebooks you can install https://code.visualstudio.com/, which is completely free, and add the *Python* and *Jupyter* plug-ins.

 ### How to contribute to this project?